kedro-org/kedro/docs/source/nodes_and_pipelines/namespaces.md

 In this example:
 * The `data_science` pipeline is reused and namespaced under `alternative_approach`.
 * The inputs and parameters are mapped to new names/values.
-* The namespace parameter ensures that all nodes and outputs in this pipeline are prefixed with `alternative_approach`, isolating them from other pipelines.
+* The namespace parameter ensures that all nodes and outputs in this pipeline are prefixed with `alternative_approach.`, isolating them from other pipelines.

 Namespace methods:
 * You can use `kedro run --namespace = namespace_name` to run only the specific namespace